Powerlearnproject/se-assignment-5-Sleemcoder/README.md

 File Navigation Shortcuts:

 Recent Files: Press Ctrl+R to show a list of recently opened files.
-Switch Editor Group: Press Ctrl+1, Ctrl+2, etc., to switch between different editor groups 8.
-Settings and Preferences:
+Switch Editor Group: Press Ctrl+1, Ctrl+2, etc., to switch between different editor groups

+8. Settings and Preferences:

 - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.

 ANSWER

-nding and Customizing Settings in VS Code
+Finding and Customizing Settings in VS Code
 Accessing Settings
 Settings UI: